 How Much Money Will Be Bet On The Super Bowl In 2024?

 The Super Bowl is the most popular sporting event of the year.
 Millions of people watch the Big Game on TV and plenty of people wager on it, legally and illegally.
-It is expected that Super Bowl betting this year will once again smash records as 33 states now have legal betting available.
+It is expected that Super Bowl betting this year will once again smash records as over 35 states now have legal betting available.
 So how much money will be bet on the Super Bowl this year?

-The American Gaming Association (AGA) estimates that a record 50.4 million people in the US will bet on Super Bowl 57.
-The number of people expected to wager on the Chiefs versus Eagles would be a 61 percent increase from last year’s Super Bowl.
+The American Gaming Association (AGA) estimates that a record 67.8 million people in the US will bet on Super Bowl 58.
+That would be a 35 percent increase from last year.
+Legal Sports Report projects that a record $1.3 billion will be bet on Super Bowl 58.
+That would break the previous mark by 20 percent.

 Betting on the Super Bowl around the US